clairekimky/Child_Development/README.md

 # Child_Development

-The paper uses two databases: NLSY79 and NLSY79-C/YA.
-Both databases are publicly available, therefore I provide the codes and the data to reproduce the results in the paper.
+The paper uses "Longitudinal Study of Australian Children".
+The data is available for free through the Australian Data Archive Dataverse platform.
+However, the data is for approved researchers from government, academic institutions and non-profit organisations, therefore I provide the codes only.

 # Codes, Estimates, and Tables

 1) Folder: "STATA"
-   The file "empirics.dta" contains the data to replicate all Tables () in the paper.
+   The file "clean.do" cleans the data.
 The file "panel.do" contains the program that replicates the resultsin these tables.

-3) Folder: "data"
-4) Folder: "FirstStage"
-5) Folder: "SecondStage"
+2) Folder: "LSAC/Julia/Code" contains all codes used for estimating a structural model.
+   The file "compute_1st.jl" contains production parameter estimation using GMM.